mbbischoff/mb-neue/src/content/posts/2022-01-24-things-youre-allowed-to-do.md

 ---
 title: Things You’re Allowed to Do
 pubDate: '2022-01-24'
-original_jekyll:
-  date: 2022-01-24 19:11:00-05:00
-  categories:
-  - culture
+description: '> This is a list of things you’re allowed to do that you thought you couldn’t, or didn’t even know you could. > > I haven’t tried everything on this list, mainl...'
 tags:
 - list
 - advice
 - time
 - money
+categories:
+- culture
+original_jekyll:
+  date: 2022-01-24 19:11:00-05:00
   format: link
   link: https://milan.cvitkovic.net/writing/things_youre_allowed_to_do/
 ---